Give2Peer/g2p-client-android/README.md

 0.4.0
 -----

-A version for the beta community.
+A version for the beta community, released on Google Play.

 - [x] Action quotas.
-- [x] Experience points.
+- [x] Karma points.
-- [ ] Move to the versioned API
+- [x] Move to the versioned API
 - [ ] Add a new Item offline, upload later.
 - [ ] List items submitted by self.
 - [ ] Edit items submitted by self.